7 Best Reasons to Visit Boudhanath Stupa | Boudha Nepal

 For Nepalese, Boudhanath signifies peace and tranquility.
 The world heritage site is always bustling with visitors and pilgrims.
 Locally called "Boudha," the heritage site is a central spiritual hub for Buddhist followers.
 Although a religious site draws many visitors, it illuminates a peaceful and calm environment for visitors.
 And for that reason alone, many travelers visit the heritage site despite its bustling nature.
-Boudhanath stupa is one of South Asia's largest spherical stupas and the only one of its kind in the entire world.
+Boudhanath Stupa is one of South Asia's largest spherical stupas and the only one of its kind in the entire world.

-Hence, we list the top 7 best reasons to visit Bouddhanath stupa while you are in Nepal.
+Hence, we list the top 7 best reasons to visit the Bouddhanath stupa while you are in Nepal.

 Nepal Boudhanath: A divine site to practice Tibetan Buddhism